iosg073/Notes-CODE-Django-1st-Repo/readme.md

 ]
 ```

-You can now run `python manage.py shell_plus` to get to a python shell.
+You can now run `py manage.py shell_plus` to get to a python shell.

+If you are getting an error you might need to create a `requirements.txt` file (very similar to our `package.json` files from express / react).
+To do so, run this command: `pip freeze > requirements.txt`.
+This will create a file with all of our dependencies listed.

 **BONUS** install `ipython` because it's a much nicer interface